 How to Get There and Other Tips

 There are jeepneys near the port area in downtown Virac that make the trip to Baras (roughly one hour travel time).
 Then from Baras you can get a trike to drive you to Binurong and Puraran Beach.
 However, the number of jeepneys are limited and they usually wait until filled to the brim before heading out.
 This means you might have to wait for an hour or even longer.
-This is an important factor to consider as it is best to arrive and Binurong Point early.
+This is an important factor to consider as it is best to arrive at Binurong Point early.
 The sun can get quite hot from past 9AM to 3PM.
 Also take note that on Sundays there are no jeepneys in Baras that will make the return trip to Virac.
 On weekdays the last jeepney ride back to Virac usually leaves at 5PM.
 It’s also possible to ride the van to Gigmoto and to ask the driver to drop you off at Baras.

 Since we couldn’t afford to wait too long for the jeepney or van to leave Virac for Baras – we wanted to be at Binurong Point early – we decided to take a tricycle (which is more expensive).
 Trikes seem to be the main mode of transportation in Catanduanes, anyway, and we ended up getting one to take us to Binurong Point and Puraran Beach and also to drop by the Bato Church and Maribina Falls on the way back to Virac.